Advanced Fellowships

 - Radiology

-- Cutting edge subspecialty IBD medical home experience through Total Care-IBD.
+• Cutting-edge subspecialty IBD multidisciplinary experience through Total Care-IBD.

-- Unique and large IBD patient population, complemented by an independent inpatient IBD service and collaborations with the Children’s Hospital of Pittsburgh of UPMC and the Thomas E. Starzl Transplantation Institute.
+• Unique and large IBD patient population, complemented by rounding experience on the inpatient IBD service, with opportunities for additional training in small bowel transplantation and parenteral nutrition (TPN), as well as collaboration with the Children’s Hospital of Pittsburgh of UPMC.

-- Educational involvement with IBD LIVE, a weekly, interactive, online med-surg physician case discussion series among 25+ east coast academic centers, and a weekly IBD Journal Club.
+• Educational involvement with IBD LIVE, a weekly, interactive, online med-surg physician case discussion series among 25+ east coast academic centers.

-CLICK HERE to view a flyer describing opportunities with the University of Pittsburgh IBD Advanced Fellowship Program, including application instructions.
+CLICK HERE to view a flier describing opportunities with the University of Pittsburgh IBD Advanced Fellowship Program, including application instructions.
+Applicants interested in a July 2024 start date may apply through December 15, 2023.
+Applications for July 2025 start dates will be accepted through March 1, 2024.

 Contact Us